Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

 The causes of insulin resistance are both genetic and lifestyle factors.

-These are the same factors that significantly and independently increase your risk of becoming obese and hypertensive.
+These are the same factors that significantly and independently increase your risk of becoming more obese and hypertensive.

 Even being overweight, with a BMI between 25 and 29.9, invites the risk of hypertension and such cases are very common.
 The risk increases with increasing BMI.